 The process was organizing the poems I wrote in the last year, to make abstract illustration setting the tone of the poetry and editorial choices.

-I filled 5 A5-sized notebooks, totaling over 400 pages, including some illustrations, a few short stories, and many poems.
-The idea of creating a book had always been present in my mind, even though I never explicitly set this intention while writing.
 From over 200 written pieces, I typed and printed 92 poems.
 Over the course of 4 weeks, I read, selected, excluded, and reflected on what would shape this book.
 In the end, I selected 17 poems and created a timeline of a delight.

 For the illustrations I used black ink on 120g paper and tried it in many ways, after documenting taking pictures of the ink dry or sometimes wet, I edited on photoshop and manipulated with crops, inverting colors and making patterns.